toddaustin07/Heatmiser/README.md

 # Heatmiser SmartThings Driver supporting Neohubs and Neostats
 This is a SmartThings Edge Driver for Heatmiser Hubs (Neohubs) and Thermostats (Neostats).
-As an Edge driver is offers completely local processing and requires no other applications running on your LAN.
+As an Edge driver, it offers completely local processing and requires no other applications running on your LAN.
 (The former DTH/Groovy-based driver required an additional bridge application running somewhere on your network)

 ## Supported States and Controls
 * Temperature